meilisearch/integration-guides/guides/cypress.md

 ],
 ```

-### Git Ignore Unnecessary Directories
+### Update your `.gitignore`

 Cypress creates additional directories inside `cypress` that are usefull but should maybe not be pushed:

-- `/videos`: Every test run will generate a video you can watch to see what went wrong
+- `/videos`: Every test run will generate a video you can watch to see what went wrong.
-- `/screenshots`: Contains screenshots in case of test fails.
+- `/screenshots`: Contains screenshots in case of test failures.
-- `/fixtures`: Only keep if needed
+- `/fixtures`: Only keep if needed.
-- `/plugins`: Only keep if needed
+- `/plugins`: Only keep if needed.
-- `/support`: Only keep if needed
+- `/support`: Only keep if needed.

 To avoid pushing these directories add them to you `.gitignore`